ONSdigital/csvcubed/external-docs/docs/quick-start/qube config.md

 ## Column definitions

 A CSV-W file provides detailed information about the columns beyond their values.
 In csvcubed, we are targeting a level of detail which results in a data cube which can be be expressed using W3C's RDF Cube Vocabulary.
-A data cube must have a dimension, measure, unit, and observation column to be valid.
+A data cube must have a dimension, and observation columns along with at least one unit and measure defined to be valid.
 A cube may also have one or more attribute columns which provide clarification to observational data.
+Units and measures may be attached to the observation column (single measure qube), or appear in a column of their own (multi-measure qube).

 To define a column in a `qube-config.json` file, provide the column header's value as a dictionary key, and create a new dictionary.